-It’s not every day your littlest sister gets married…no siree.
-Marrying off the youngest of 6 children is a hallmark event to be sure.
-My little sister got married this past week and by all accounts, it was a day of joy and celebration.
+It’s not every day your littlest sister gets married, no siree.
+Marrying off the youngest of six children is a hallmark event to be sure.
+My little sister got married this past week and, by all accounts, it was a day of joy and celebration.
 Very little would have dampened the day, despite the anticipatory disorganization and craziness of any event involving my family.
-In the end, the couple was married and everything went off without a hitch – mission accomplished.
+In the end, the couple was married and everything went off without a hitch.
+Mission accomplished.

 Today I’d like to share with you a few of the ways in which my mother was remembered at my sister’s wedding because, although we never sat down and made a concerted plan about how to remember her, her presence was certainly felt in many ways throughout the day.

-Okay back to the day, as a part of the ceremony my father planned a little surprise.
+Back to the day: As a part of the ceremony, my father planned a little surprise.
 He reached out to married people close to the couple on both sides and asked for one piece of marital advice.
 He took all the responses and wove them together.
 During the ceremony, he told the couple about this and said he was going to start with a piece of marital advice my mother had written to one of her children while she was still alive.

 “Enjoy each day together.
 When you look back it will seem so special.
 You can never go back only forward.
 Go forward together.
 One foot in front of the other.
 Keep singing!
 Be happy!
 You make me proud.
 Love Mom”

 This was a touching way to combine the advice of my mother, probably the first person my sister wishes she could receive advice from on this day and connect it to the advice of those who are still around to help support and guide the couple.
 Again I know not everyone can incorporate this into their ceremony, but if you like the idea you could do a variation on it by putting a book together for the couple or setting out a box with pieces of paper and pens for guests to write down their marital advice.